PHT-Medic/documentation/docs/cord_demo/cord_python.md

 ## Demo Train 2
 An advantage to use Python is the use of our secure count possibilities, based paillier cryptosystem.
 Doing such, you can add, multiply or subtract an encrypted integer number from another encrypted number.
-This way, you can e.g. count the total number of certain conditions matching within a cohort, without reveling the input value from any site.
+This way, you can e.g. count the total number of certain conditions matching within a cohort, without revealing the input value from any site.

 ```` python